Francis Borgia, SJ

 for the 10th Expositión Filatélica Autonómica Competiva, Federación Valenciana, Gandia (3 to 17 September 2010)

 honoring the 5th centenary of the birth of Borgia.

 SPAIN, 2010, personalized stamp for the 500th anniversary of the birth of St. Francis Borgia (October 28, 1510)

-With the saint is seen the Hermitage of the Magdelene, in Oñati where he stayed from 8 April 1551 to 29 March 1553
+With the saint is seen the Hermitage of the Magdalene, in Oñati where he stayed from 8 April 1551 to 29 March 1553

 St. Francis Borgia, SJ (1510-1572) was a great grandson of Pope Alexander VI, one-time Duke of Gandia, and the third superior general of the Society of Jesus.
 He was in charge of the household of the Emperor Charles V. The death of Charles' wife, the Empress Isabella, led directly to Borgia's conversion, and after the death of his own wife he entered the Society.

-named in 1841 by Father DeSmet in honor of St. Francis DeBorgia.
-Two saints are thus conflated: St. John Francis Regis, SJ and St. Francis (de) Borgia, SJ!
+named in 1841 by Father DeSmet in honor of St. Francis DeBorgia," thus conflating: St. John Francis Regis, SJ and St. Francis (de) Borgia, SJ!